 So, I come from a very different time where many of my proud tribe would be in organization (i.e. ICCA Independent Computer Consultants Association ) and even swear an oath to a code of ethics.

-In 2019 it seems an industry-wide hegemony that all tech-workers are salaried employees.
-To what extent is this true?
-If so, isn’t this a significant finding in a shift in both ideological framing of tech workers but also shift in how we see our work and our very-relation to the products/services created?
-Our very relation to our labor.
+Now, In 2019, it seems an industry-wide hegemony that all tech-workers are salaried employees.
+In 2020 state laws (in NJ,MA and CA) have been structured to mandate employment to protect gig-workers (Uber,Lyft drivers) from the greed of ridesharing companies.
+This a significant development and a shift in both ideological framing of tech workers but also underneath, a shift in how we see our work and our very-relation to the products/services created: Our very relation to our work and ourselves.
+It’s an existential dilemma.
 I see a great movement of workers challenging the ethics of companies engaged in reforming ethics in large companies.
 At some point, it make sense to create an eco-system of highly skilled, but autonomous labor force that has a why outside these influencers.
 The last time I checked the engineers and technical folks were the talent in the room and had greater power than they were manifesting in these bigger companies.